tricialeav/Crystal-Collector-First-Repo/README.md

 # Video-Game

-This repo contains scripts for a simple 3D game built on the Unity Engine, as well as the corresponding full stack site.
+This repo contains scripts for a full-stack site that corresponds to a simple Unity 3d game, the files for which can be found at https://github.com/tricialeav/Crystal-Collector-Game-Files.
 The game was built for educational purposes, and is not currently available to the public.
 You can view the game development and gameplay videos on my YouTube channel at: https://www.youtube.com/channel/UCOUWftwp6BCMe9qBg_aethg

 ![Videogame Screenshot](./website/client/src/screenshot1.png?raw=true "Game Screenshot")